Dirty Pixels: Towards End-to-End Image Processing and Perception: Evaluation

-By conventional metrics of restoration quality such as PSNR and visual sharpness, the jointly tuned denoising and deblurring unit is worse than conventional algorithms.
-We can see though that it preserves fine detail that is useful to the classification network, while still denoising and deblurring the image to an extent.
-The qualitative results suggest that the reconstruction algorithms and metrics used to make images visually pleasing to humans are not appropriate for high-level computer vision architectures.
+As a result, by conventional metrics of restoration quality such as SSIM and PSNR, the joint unit is, in fact, worse than conventional algorithms.
+These metrics do not distinguish between scene content necessary for a classification and background regions without task-specific information.
+We can also see, though that it preserves and amplifies detail that is useful to the classification network, the proposed Anscombe network does perform denoising and deblurring of the image.
+The qualitative results suggest traditional reconstruction algorithms and metrics used to make images visually pleasing to humans are not appropriate for high-level analytic tasks.